Cutty Sark for Maritime Greenwich DLR station: History

+Escalators

+The quality and reliability of the escalators at the station has been criticised, with passengers noting that escalators had been broken for years.
+When escalators are unavailable, passengers must use a 121-step staircase (or a small lift) to enter and leave the deep-level station.
+Between 1999 and 2021, the escalators were maintained by CGL Rail, the private contractor that built and maintained the Lewisham extension of the DLR.
+A local Labour councillor accused CGL Rail of handing the station back to TfL in a "shameful state".
+In April 2024, TfL stated that they planned to repair and refurbish the escalators to improve their reliability at a cost of £695,000, however this did not resolve the issue.
+Local residents started a petition for full replacement of the escalators.
+In February 2025, TfL announced that all four escalators would be replaced at a cost of £4 million.
+In March 2025, TfL announced that the station would be temporarily closed for 10 months from May 2025 for the works to take place.

 Station layout

-One of only three completely underground stations on the DLR network, Cutty Sark station has an island platform with a track each side of it.
+One of only four completely underground stations on the DLR network, Cutty Sark station has an island platform with a track each side of it.
 This is similar to its cross-river sister station, Island Gardens.
+The platforms are 20 m below street level.

 The need for increased capacity has posed issues for the station.
-While most on the network have had their platforms extended as part of Transport for London's three-carriage capacity enhancement project, the two-car-long island platform at Cutty Sark cannot be lengthened due to cost (estimated at £30m) and risk of damage to the heritage site at street level.
+While the majority of other DLR stations have had their platforms extended as part of Transport for London's three-carriage capacity enhancement project, the two-car-long island platform at Cutty Sark cannot be lengthened due to cost (estimated at £30m) and risk of damage to the heritage site at street level.
 This is addressed by using selective door operation, allowing three-car trains to stop at the station by only having the doors near the centre of the train open in both end carriages; the first and last two sets of doors on each train do not open.
 Customers are warned of the need to move to the centre to leave the train by on-board announcements.
 A similar situation applies at Elverson Road.

 Services

-Cutty Sark serves trains on two branches: Bank to Lewisham and Stratford to Lewisham.
-The former runs at frequencies of up to four minutes between trains, while the latter only runs during morning peak hours; at other times trains from Stratford terminate at Canary Wharf.
-Passengers bound for Tower Gateway, Beckton, or Woolwich Arsenal must change at Poplar or Westferry.
+The typical off-peak service in trains per hour from Cutty Sark for Maritime Greenwich is: